Mjz86/c_colon/mcc.md

 each namespace has an special function, implemented by default, it adds context objects to functions, and automates many of the verbose writing

-for example  a var is stable const restricted safe and ect by default,  no need to opt in ,
+for example  a var is stable const restricted safe and etc. by default,  no need to opt in ,

-the reflection functions work on the ast , after all the de reflection Operations are completed,  the ast can fully turn into IR,
+the reflection functions work on the AST , after all the de reflection Operations are completed,  the AST can fully turn into IR,

 these operations can happen in parallel,  if they are located in separate dependency chains .

-similarly the ABI hashing is also done in parallel  and cashed once completed based on dependency chain, although the abiof operator might make it happen sooner than usual.
+similarly the ABI hashing is also done in parallel  and cashed once completed based on dependency chain, although the `abiof` operator might make it happen sooner than usual.